unccd/Prais4-reporting-manual/SO5.md

 #### Step 2: Offering general comments

 Reporting country Parties are invited to offer any further comments and information deemed relevant in the free-text field provided.

 #### Step 3: Verify the results

-Experts should verify the completeness and correctness of any qualitative or national data used to complete the reporting
+Experts should verify the completeness and correctness of any qualitative or national data used to complete the reporting.

 #### Step 4: Save form and submit for review